 - The type of data to be stored (genomes, fastq files, image data, .tiff files, etc).

 - Whether the data can be considered sensitive personal data.

 - A brief timeplan for the data.
 Where will you move the data when/if you are done working on it at UPPMAX?
 When do you expect this to occur?

 - Do you have a copy of the primary data stored elsewhere?
 While UPPMAX takes steps to ensure the integrity and survival of your data, this is not a guarantee and we recommend taking a personal responsibility for your data.

 - If someone other than the PI needs control over the project, assign a co-investigator the role of proxy.

 - Add the Crex resource to the proposal and set the Requested Capacity to your total storage needs.
-You may ignore the other fields.
+You may ignore the other fields, if any.